18F/pclob/_reports/2016-02_update-on-recommendations-215-702.md

 In considering the recertification of the Section 702 program, the FISC did not make any decision on a sampling methodology.
 To date the Court has not requested additional tasking sheets or queries beyond what was provided in January and May 2015.

-Recommendation 5: Create and Submit to the FISC a Single Consolidated Document Describing All Significant Rules Governing Operation of the Section 702 Program
+### Recommendation 5: Create and Submit to the FISC a Single Consolidated Document Describing All Significant Rules Governing Operation of the Section 702 Program
-Status:
+**Status:
-Implemented by the executive branch
+Implemented by the executive branch**

-20
-Text of the Board’s Recommendation:
+**Text of the Board’s Recommendation:**
 As part of the periodic certification process, the government should incorporate into its submission to the FISA court the rules for operation of the Section 702 program that have not already been included in certification orders by the FISA court, and that at present are